aridjayarecipes/cutesrecipes.web.app/content/post/1985-simple-way-to-prepare-super-quick-homemade-sous-vide-salmon-in-a-butter-ginger-and-lemon-sauce.md

 1. Take  salt and pepper

 Then grate the ginger and stuff it into the cuts.
-Put the salmon in a sealable bag (I used a zipper one because I didn&#39;t have any special vacuum sous vide bags - it worked fine) and gently lower it into.
+Put the salmon in a sealable bag (I used a zipper one because I didn't have any special vacuum sous vide bags - it worked fine) and gently lower it into.
 Skillet Seared Salmon with Garlic Lemon Butter Sauce - yields a perfectly crisp seared exterior while the interior stays nice and tender.
 Sous Vide Salmon with Lemon Beurre Blanc

 <!--inarticleads2-->